ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

     - Magnets: Superconducting, shim values set from 0 field are used as offsets in these magnets
     - Manual probe: LS201 hall probe

+## Existing MUON zero-field controller ##
+All five muon instruments: ARGUS, CHRONUS, EMU, HIFI and MuSR use a zero-field controller, implemented as a collection of LabVIEW VIs.

+There appear to be 3 variants of the MUON zero-field controller:
+   1. EMU and MuSR both use one variant of the MUON zero-field controller.
+This variant can be found in the folder `C:\LabVIEW Modules\Muon Magnets\Zero Field Controller`.
+   1. ARGUS and CHRONUS both use a second variant of the MUON zero-field controller.
+This variant can be found in the folder `C:\LabVIEW Modules\Instruments\ARGUS\Zero Field Controller`.
+This variant is similar to the one used by EMU and MuSR.
+   1. HIFI has its own unique MUON zero-field controller.
+This variant is included in the Group 3 Hall probe VI at `C:\LabVIEW Modules\Instruments\HIFI\Group3 Hall probe`.
+The behaviour of this VI needs to be validated.
+Note that this includes extra coefficients to allow for the shape of the gradients between the two sets of hall probes.

+### Operation

 The zero-field controller operates in one of two required modes (dead reckoning will not be required):
    * Manual
    * Auto-Feedback